Existence of moduli spaces for algebraic stacks

 \begin{proof} Clearly $(1) \Rightarrow (2)$.
 The projection $\oST_R \to \Spec(R)$ is a good moduli space and hence universal for maps to algebraic spaces \cite[Thm.~6.6]{alper-good}.
-It follows that any two maps which differ by an elementary modification induce the same $R$-point of $X$, and thus $(2) \Rightarrow (3)$.
-The implication $(3) \Rightarrow (1)$ follows from part (1) of \Cref{P:gms-S-complete}. \end{proof}
+It follows that any two maps which differ by an elementary modification induce the same $R$-point of $X$, {thus all the maps in a finite sequence of elementary modifications also induce the same $R$-point of $X$, i.e.,} $(2) \Rightarrow (3)$.
+The implication $(3) \Rightarrow (1)$ follows from \Cref{P:S-complete}\eqref{P:S-complete-gms}. \end{proof}